 Top 10 Roger Glover Songs

 He’s best known, of course, for having co-founded Deep Purple in 1969, shifting to the group with frontman Ian Gillan from a precursor band called Episode Six.
 He would contribute to such timeless album favorites as ‘Deep Purple in Rock’ (1970) and ‘Machine Head’ (1972) before departing in ’73.
-Glover then followed fellow Purple alum Ritchie Blackmore into Rainbow from 1979 to 1984, where he initially performed with current Purple keyboardist Don Airey.
+Glover then followed fellow Purple alum Ritchie Blackmore into Rainbow from 1979-84, where he initially performed with current Deep Purple keyboardist Don Airey.
 Glover has been a part of every Deep Purple lineup since.

 In keeping, our list of the Top 10 Roger Glover songs delves deeply into both bands, spanning a period from the early-70s through Deep Purple’s current release, ‘Now What?!‘